 Parliament of Rooks has existed as a guild in several games over the years.
 We go where the excitement takes us.
 Many members have similar MMO backgrounds.
 Most are old school players having broke their teeth in Ultima Online.
 My first MMO was Everquest back in 2000.
 I was a mage named McFisticuffs.

 There are just so many MMOs, past, present, and future, this site cannot be dedicated to them all.
-However, this webpage goes into detail the many MMOs Parliament of Rooks has participated in and is participating in.
+However, this webpage goes into detail the many MMOs Parliament of Rooks has participated in.

 Shadowbane is where Parliament of Rooks started.
 On July 14, 2003 our gaming guild and online community began, and it was in this game we were most active/powerful for the longest amount of time.
 Soon we found our camaraderie transcended games altogether as the community remained even though our presence in games didn't always do the same.